Jonathan Shedler, PhD

 Psychoanalysis and the re-enchantment of psychiatry

-A wide-ranging interview on the role of psychodynamic therapy in contemporary psychiatry and psychology (Psychiatric Times)
+A wide-ranging interview on the role of psychodynamic therapy in psychiatry and psychology (Psychiatric Times)

 Changing the topic does not change the facts [pdf]